Dr Juliana Makuchi Nfah-Abbenyi

-A graduate of the University of Yaounde, Cameroon (BA, MA, Doctorat) and McGill University, Canada (Ph.D.), Juliana Makuchi Nfah-Abbenyi is Distinguished Professor of English and Comparative Literature, Department of English at North Carolina State University.
+A graduate of the University of Yaounde, Cameroon (BA, MA, Doctorat) and McGill University, Canada (Ph.D.), Juliana Makuchi Nfah-Abbenyi is Distinguished Professor of English and Comparative Literature in the Department of English at North Carolina State University.
 Before coming to NC State in 2006, Dr. Nfah-Abbenyi worked at the University of Southern Mississippi and as Distinguished Visiting Woman Scholar of Color at St. Cloud State University, MN.
 Her teaching areas include graduate and undergraduate courses in African literature, postcolonial literary and cultural studies, world literature, women’s and gender studies, as well as seminars on African War Narratives, Feminist Theory, Third World Feminisms, and Postcolonial Theory.
 She writes fiction under the pen name Makuchi.

 Dr. Nfah-Abbenyi is the author of Gender in African Women’s Writing: Identity, Sexuality, and Difference (Indiana University Press, 1997), Your Madness, Not Mine: Stories of Cameroon (Ohio University Press, 1999), The Sacred Door and Other Stories: Cameroon Folktales of the Beba (Ohio University Press, 2008), Reflections: An Anthology of New Works by African Women Poets, edited with Anthonia Kalu and Omofolabo Ajayi-Soyinka (Lynne Rienner Publishers, 2013).
 She served as Co-Editor of a special double issue of Journal des Africanistes 80.1-2 (2010) on “Création littéraire et archives de la mémoire/Literary Creation and the Archives of Memory,” as Guest Editor of a special issue of The Global South 5.2 (2011) on “Indigenous Knowledge and Intellectual Property Rights in the Age of Globalization” and guest editor of a special supplement of Free Verse 22 (2012) on “Anglophone Cameroonian Poetry” and guest editor of a special country issue of Tydskrif vir Letterkunde (Journal for Literature) 53.1 (2016) on Cameroon literature.
 Dr. Nfah-Abbenyi is currently co-editing a book of critical essays on "Representing African Americans in the African Imagination" with Dr. Cilas Kemedjio, Professor of Francophone and French Studies and Director of the Frederick Douglas Institute at the University of Rochester, NY.